Benefits of Online Therapy

 Even more confidential then walking into an office building and waiting in a waiting room.

-I put together two handy pages for you to look over and help prepare for our first telehealth session together:
+I put together a handy page for you to look over and help prepare for our first telehealth session together:

 Set up a complimentary 15 minute video call and see how Telehealth can be a good option for you.

-Online therapy is only available for folks living in Ohio & Florida
+Online therapy is only available for folks living in Ohio, New Jersey, & Florida